ibm-cloud-docs/monitoring/chage_container_agent.md

 ## Collecting a set of Docker events
 {: #docker}

+To add or remove events, you must customize the *dragent.yaml* file and specify what events to include and which ones to filter out. **Note:** An entry in a section in *dragent.yaml* overrides the entire section in the default configuration.
+{: tip}

 For example, to filter out Docker image events and collect only events for attach, commit, and copy actions, you must set the *docker* section as follows: